- MONTENEGRO ||

 After we got our bearings and recovered from all the rejection, we drove down to the city that we saw from up above the lake.

-Before long, we discovered it was Montenegro's 2nd largest city called Nikšić, which in actuality only has less than 60,000 residents and is impossible to pronounce.
+Before long, we discovered it was Montenegro's 2nd largest city called Nikšić, which in actuality only has around 70,000 residents and is impossible to pronounce.

 It wasn't what you would call a "pretty city" at first, second, or third glance.
 As we drove the car through the streets, we passed tower block after tower block, a blighted sight after unreal Kotor just that morning.
 But we knew that this is where we would get the most local experience.
 We pulled into our spontaneously-booked accommodations, Emily Apartments, named after the owner's daughter, where we were greeted with rakija, a spirit we grew to love while staying in Serbia and is consumed by people from the Balkans at basically any hour of the day and for any occasion.